-This Down Syndrome Awareness Month we chat to a super inspirational mum about a project very close to her heart.
+This World Down Syndrome Day we chat to a super inspirational mum about a project very close to her heart.

 Becca tells us about what led her to create a set of digital language cards that aim to change the language used around Down Syndrome and how we can all help to share her message.

 "Hi my name is Becca and I am an actor who lives in Cornwall.
 I was born in Falmouth and moved away to go to drama school, I then worked all over the UK as an actor before also working in International Development where I lived and worked in Costa Rica, Nicaragua, and India.
 I love sea swimming and walking and have walked the South West coast path and the Camino de Santiago, a 550-mile pilgrimage across Spain, and I try to sea swim most days.

 My partner Thom is a sailor of traditional boats and a photographer, this is how we met as Thom was taking my professional actor headshots.
 Thom loves wild camping and walking.

 Arthur is our son who is now 1 year old, he is an inspiration to us both.
 3 words I would use to describe him would be joyful, affable and easy-going.
 He makes me laugh daily with his joy and curiosity.
 He is bright, sociable and good company.

 Arthur achieves challenges put in front of him with grace, acceptance and good humour.
 He is fascinated by trees, his cat, and birds.
 He makes me look at the world in a more positive light.
 He fills my soul with love…which is not bad for a little boy that has only just turned one.

 Living with Arthur for the last year has highlighted to me from first-hand experience the amount of inappropriate language that is used surrounding Down Syndrome on a daily basis.
 So, I decided to write an Open Letter to try and make a change in my local community, I realised people wanted to say the right things but often didn’t know what they were, (as I too was one of these people only a year ago).